guytenaerefe/smashthepatriarchy/README.md

 feel free to strike down with righteous education.
 Only do this if you are not heavily invested in the tissuemarket, or if you're a stockbroker for said market and know what you are doing.

-This bot is based on my dear pal Aengus Walton's [grammer_man](https://github.com/kopf/grammer_man), written in python.
+This bot was inspired by my dear pal Aengus Walton's [grammer_man](https://github.com/kopf/grammer_man), which was written in python.

 ## Run test
 Run the single puny test with `rake`.
 Oh it will fail! (_hint:_ `echo "707682618209341440" > tweets.done`)